Self-Care for Nurses Because YOU Make a Difference

 How Nurses Can Help Each Other Prevent Burnout

 Nurses can support one another and leverage interpersonal relationships and group counseling to prevent burnout.
 They can share their experiences and offer advice on how to manage stress.
 Nurses can also take breaks together and engage in stress-reducing activities as a group.
-By supporting each other, nurses can prevent burnout and continue providing their patients with the best possible care.
+By supporting each other, nurses can make a difference in the lives of other healthcare workers and prevent burnout and continue providing their patients with the best possible care.

 Make a Difference and Pursue a Nursing Degree at Cleveland State University